MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

 - Write short lines.
 This can be achieved by extracting variables (for
   example: (``(a == null || b == null)`` becomes
   ``(aIsNull || bIsNull)``).
-- Use component-oriented architecture to separate concerns (Use ej.library.runtime#component).
+- Use component-oriented architecture to separate concerns.
 - Use a limited number of parameters in methods (or perhaps a new type is needed).
 - Create small methods with little complexity.
 When a method gets too